npm/rfcs/accepted/0000-audit-overrides.md

 ### "Hot fixes"

-A critical security flaw is found in a dependency of one of your depenedencies.
+A critical security flaw is found in a dependency of one of your dependencies.
 The author of the transitive dependency is unavailable to provide updates.
 The package is widely used in your organization, usually as a transitive dependency.
 The ecosystem will eventually switch to another module.
 In the meantime you need some remediation.